 Seiko Serial Numbers Complete Guide and Date

-To help you identify the year of your Seiko, and to understand when it was made, we have compiled a complete Guide to Seiko watches serial numbers.
+To help you identify the year of your Seiko, and to understand when it was made, we have compiled a complete Guide to Seiko watch serial numbers.
 Dig in!

 Background to Seiko serial numbers